A resolution is used by municipal districts, counties or specialized municipalities to close roads upon approval.

 Preparing the road closure package

-The MGA grants the municipality (or other road authority) the ability to request the closure of a ‘road’ they have determined is no longer needed.
+The MGA grants the municipality (or other road authority) the ability to request the closure of a road plan they have determined is no longer needed.

-It is recommended before initiating work on the closure package and prior to third party referrals, the municipality contact the Alberta Transportation District Office.
+It is recommended before initiating work on the closure package and prior to third party referrals, the municipality contact the Transportation District Office (PDF, 170 KB).

 Discussing the closure at this stage gives staff an opportunity to inspect the site to: